HabitatFramework/UserGuide/interface/interface.rst

 	Main Window

 .. raw:: latex

 	\newpage

 Records can be viewed or updated through the main window of the HLU Tool.
 Missing or invalid fields are highlighted in red and the relevant tab is also highlighted.
-The 'Apply' button will be active when all required fields have been completed and are valid on all tabs.
+The 'Apply' button will be active when edit mode is active and all required fields have been completed and are valid on all tabs.

 The following sections summarise the different sections of the main window.